-We've reviewed more than 90 monitors and below are our recommendations for the best 240Hz monitors to purchase in 2020.
+We've reviewed more than 100 monitors and below are our recommendations for the best 240Hz monitors to purchase.
 See also our recommendations for the best gaming monitors, the best 27 inch monitors, and the best ultrawide gaming monitors.

 Our recommendations are based on what we think are the best 240Hz monitors that are currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.